Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/micro-blog-feeds.markdown

 	https://micro.blog/feeds/abigail.xml

 ### Subscribe to another user’s timeline

-You can use the same format to subscribe to *someone else’s* timeline.
+You can use the same technique to subscribe to *someone else’s* timeline.

-Again, this is not their posts (for that see below), but the posts from people *they* follow.
+This is not their posts – for that, see below.
+This allows you to see the posts from people *they* follow.
 For example, if you want to read the same timeline as Miraz Jordan reads, subscribe to:

 	https://micro.blog/feeds/miraz.xml

-Subscribe to someone Micro.blog posts
+Subscribe to someone’s Micro.blog posts
 ---------------------------------------

-To read the posts made to a single Micro.blog feed, you use a slightly different feed address:
+To read the posts made to someone’s Micro.blog feed, you use a slightly different feed address:

 	https://USERNAME.micro.blog/feed.xml

-So if you want to keep up with what Miraz is posting to her own blog, subscribe to:
+If you want to keep up with what Miraz is posting to her own blog, subscribe to:

 	https://miraz.micro.blog/feed.xml

 Other Micro.blog feeds